Skip to main content

 • Overall qualifications: 10 Points

-For an example of how to award points for price in an RFP, see Appendix P on page 140 in the Procuring Local Food for CNPs External link opens in new window or tab. guide located on the USDA Farm2School web page.
+For examples of evaluation criteria on how to award points for price in an RFP, see Appendix J on page 127 and Appendix P on page 140 in the Procuring Local Food for CNPs External link opens in new window or tab. guide located on the USDA Farm2School web page.

-5. How can a CNP Operator write in their solicitation the criteria they use to evaluate and award contracts?
+5. How can a CNP Operator write evaluation criteria to use for evaluating and awarding contracts?

-The criteria could be summarized on an evaluation criteria page, and the criteria could be further defined in the scope of work or minimum requirements.
-CNP Operators can find examples of evaluation criteria on Appendix J, page 126 of the USDA Procuring Local Food for CNPs External link opens in new window or tab.
+For an example of evaluation criteria, see Appendix J on page 127 in the USDA Procuring Local Food for CNPs External link opens in new window or tab.
 Guide located on the USDA Community Food Systems Procuring Local Foods web page.
-To ensure compliance with federal, state, and local laws, agencies should consult with legal counsel.

 6. Can the same solicitation be used to procure goods and services for multiple CNPs such as the NSLP and the CACFP?